 The District is in the process of reprioritizing facilities under the new guidelines and procedures and is requesting updated Health Risk Assessments from facilities that have been prioritized as high based on actual emissions.
 In the upcoming year the District will continue this work.
 Several source categories will be reviewed and HRA's requested as necessary.
 The District will be using the updated industrywide health risk assessment guidelines currently under development by CAPCOA and CARB to perform HRA's for industrywide facilities.
-In the calendar year 2021 the CAPCOA industrywide HRA guidelines may be released for gas stations and diesel engines.
-The Emission Inventory Criteria and Guidelines are still being updated by CARB and once complete may trigger a review of additional facilities.
+In the calendar year 2022 the CAPCOA industrywide HRA guidelines may be released for gas stations and diesel engines.
+Amendments to the Emission Inventory Criteria and Guidelines were adopted by CARB on November 19, 2020, and were submitted to the Office of Administrative Law on October 6, 2021.
+Once the amendments are approved it may trigger a review of additional facilities.